 I had the wonderful opportunity of traveling to Yosemite valley one summer with Professor Scott Nunes to help him with his Belding's ground squirrel population study.
 The field research skills I acquired from this experience directly carried into my first professional field research gig — a really fun ecosystem study with UC Berkeley that focused on kangaroo rats.
-Not only was I already comfortable handling small mammals and placing metal tags on their ears, I also already knew how I would deal with living in a remote place for a long period of time and what gear I would need.
-Now that I'm in the bird world, I am reinforcing and adding to what I learned in my California wildlife course with Professor Gary Stevens, where he was very passionate about birds and undoubtedly served as an inspiration.
+I was already comfortable handling small mammals and placing metal tags on their ears.
+I also knew how I would deal with living in a remote place for a long period of time.
+Now that I'm in the bird world, I am reinforcing and adding to what I learned in my California wildlife course with Professor Gary Stevens.
+He was very passionate about birds and undoubtedly served as an inspiration.

 How did the volunteering opportunities you had at USF contribute to your passion for conserving biodiversity?

-I had the opportunity to connect with both the Golden Gate Audubon Society and the Presidio Trust in Professor Jennifer Dever's conservation biology class, where we would regularly go and volunteer.
+I had the opportunity to volunteer with both the Golden Gate Audubon Society and the Presidio Trust in Professor Jennifer Dever's conservation biology class.
 We would plant native trees and shrubs and remove harmful introduced species that were out-competing native species and decreasing the opportunity for other native organisms to thrive (i.e. a bird who evolved with a native tree and may rely on it for food).
-Restoration volunteering is really fun work, and it's just fun to get outside and get your hands dirty, with the bonus of contributing to biodiversity in a small way.
+Restoration volunteering is really fun work.
+It's just fun to get outside and get your hands dirty, with the bonus of contributing to biodiversity in a small way.

 What is your fondest memory from the Biology program?

 I struggle to choose a single, or even a few, favorite moments.
-The summer spent in Yosemite valley with Professor Nunes will always be a gem in my memory, and I am forever grateful for that opportunity during an important formative time of my life.
-I was also luck enough to be a part of Professor James Sikes' first Galapagos immersion class, which was a truly indescribable experience that I will always treasure.
+The summer spent in Yosemite valley with Professor Nunes will always be a gem in my memory.
+I am forever grateful for that opportunity during an important formative time of my life.
+I was also luck enough to be a part of Professor James Sikes's first Galapagos immersion class, which was a truly indescribable experience that I will always treasure.